Shippable/admiral/releaseNotes/master.md

 ${RES_VER_DATE}

 ## Features
-  - **On-demand nodes for Ubuntu 16.04, Windows Server 2016 and CentOS7**: You can now purchase On-demand SKU's for Ubuntu 16.04, Windows Server 2016 and CentOS7.
+  - **On-demand nodes for Ubuntu 16.04, Windows Server 2016 and CentOS 7**: You can now purchase on-demand SKU's for Ubuntu 16.04, Windows Server 2016, and CentOS 7.

   - **Integration with JIRA**: You can create tickets in JIRA directly from the runSh and runCI job console dashboard.
 A JIRA integration allows you to specify your JIRA Server URL, username and token.
 Thereafter, with a single click in your job console page, you can create a story/task/bug type of issue for any of your projects and also attach the console logs.

   - **Setting priority on runSh and runCI jobs**: You can now set priority on runSh and runCI jobs.
+This may be set to any value from 0 to 10000 inclusive, with 0 being the highest priority and 10000 being the lowest priority.
       - All jobs will have default priority as 9999.
       - All waiting jobs will be sorted first according to creation time and then by priority before being queued.
       - Example: